heptarch/heptarch.github.io/drafts/demon.md

 will haunt him the rest of his life: "What *is* it?"
 Ellen: "I'm afraid we will never know."

+The Duke goes to Madras.
+Ellen returns to the Eversholt Street culvert and down to the tunnels, where, one molecule at a time, she is teleporting a demon out of the fourth dimension.

 <p align="center">
   ⁂
   </p>